heykayla/my-writing/How-to-Guides/how_to_add_files_using_git.md

 1. Go to your [GitHub.com](http://wwww.github.com) account and create a repository with a README.md file.
    ![Creating a new repo in GitHub.com](https://github.com/heykayla/Technical-Writing-Portfolio/blob/main/Images/how_to_add_files_using_git/image3.png)
 2. Aftre creating your repository, GitHub will ask for you to set up your repository to your local computer.
-It'll provide options for using GitHub Desktop, HTTPS, or SSH.
-Click HTTPS and copy your repository's HTTPS address.
+It'll provide options for using GitHub Desktop, HTTPS, or SSH. **Click** HTTPS and copy your repository's HTTPS address.
    ![Copying repo's HTTPS address](https://github.com/heykayla/Technical-Writing-Portfolio/blob/main/Images/how_to_add_files_using_git/image4.png)
-3. Open your local computer's terminal to enter commands.
+3. **Open** your local computer's terminal to enter commands.
-4. To check your Git configuration settings, enter the `git config -l` command.
+4. To check your Git configuration settings, **enter** the `git config -l` command.
 You should see your GitHub username and email appear after running the command.
+5. **Choose** a root directory to clone your repository to.
+Enter the command `cd` followed by the name of the directory you want the cloned repository to be stored in (e.g., `cd documents`).
-5. Clone your repository from you GitHub.com to your local computer by entering `git clone` followed by the HTTPS address.
+6. **Clone** your repository from you GitHub.com to your local computer by **entering** `git clone` followed by the HTTPS address.
-6. See you current local path on your computer by entering the `pwd` command.
+7. **See** your current local path on your computer by **entering** the `pwd` command.
-7. Enter `ls` to see all your directories within your current local path.
+8. **Enter** `ls` to see all your directories within your current local path.
 You should see your cloned repository listed.
-8. To go inside your cloned repository on your local computer, enter `cd` followed by the name of the cloned repository.
+9. To go **inside** your cloned repository on your local computer, **enter** `cd` followed by the name of the cloned repository.
-9. Enter `ls` to see a list of all your current files within your copied repository.
+10. **Enter** `ls` to see a list of all your current files within your cloned repository.
 You should only see your README.md file.
-10. To create a new file, enter `touch` followed by the name of the file you'd like to create (e.g., `touch helloworld.md`).
+11. To **create** a new file, **enter** `touch` followed by the name of the file you'd like to create (e.g., `touch helloworld.md`).
-11. Enter `git add .` to stage the file for a commit.
+12. **Enter** `git add .` to stage the file for a commit.
-12. To push the file to your GitHub.com account, enter `git commit -m` followed by a message within quotation marks (e.g., `git commit -m "Initial file creation"`).
+13. To **push** the file to your GitHub.com account, enter `git commit -m` followed by a message within quotation marks (e.g., `git commit -m "Initial file creation"`).
-13. Run `git push` to publish the new file into your GitHub.com repository.
+14. Run `git push` to publish the new file to your main branch and into your GitHub.com repository.